YZHA-yuzi/CRC_Markovian/README.md

     ## [1] 143

-As discussed in the manuscript, the lower bound of the credible interval is computed using the Beta(1, 0) prior, while the uppoer bound is computed using the Beta(0.5, 0.5) prior.
+As discussed in the manuscript, the lower bound of the credible interval is computed using the Beta(1, 0) prior, while the upper bound is computed using the Beta(0.5, 0.5) prior.

 The function `Dir_CI_alter_Fmax` is used to obtain 95% credible interval